-Francis Joseph Sherman, poet and banker, was born 3 February 1871 in Fredericton, eldest son of Louis Walsh Sherman, lumberman and liquor merchant, and Alice Maxwell Myshrall, grand-daughter of James Maxwell, a Connecticut Loyalist.
+Francis Joseph Sherman, a poet and banker, was born on February 3, 1871, in Fredericton.
+He was the eldest son of Louis Walsh Sherman, a lumberman and liquor merchant, and Alice Maxwell Myshrall, who was the granddaughter of James Maxwell, a Connecticut Loyalist.

-Both Shermans home environment and the atmosphere of the City of Fredericton are said to have been congenial to his thoughtful spirit.
-A new national literature was taking shape, with his fellow Frederictonians Charles G.D.
-Roberts and Bliss Carman in the vanguard.
-The brooding spirit of George R. Parkin at the Collegiate School and George E. Foster at the University bred a thorough cosmopolitanism and a robust sense of intellectual independence in the city and the province.
+Sherman’s childhood home was a modest structure located where the Playhouse’s stage door stands today on St. John Street in Fredericton.
+His home environment and the city’s atmosphere were conducive to his introspective nature.
+A new national literature was emerging, with fellow Fredericton residents Charles G.D.
+Roberts and Bliss Carman at the forefront.
+The influence of George R. Parkin at the Collegiate School and George E. Foster at the University fostered a strong cosmopolitanism and intellectual independence within the city and the province.

-In 1886, Francis Joseph Sherman entered the University of New Brunswick for the Arts course.
-Sadly, for financial reasons, his college days were cut short and the following year he was found a junior post in the Merchants Bank of Halifax; thus began a career which was to bring him in an amazingly short time to a position of great trust and respect within what became the Royal Bank of Canada.
+In 1886, Francis Joseph Sherman enrolled in the Arts program at the University of New Brunswick.
+Unfortunately, due to financial constraints, his college education was cut short.
+The following year, he began working as a junior employee at the Merchants Bank of Halifax, launching a career that would eventually earn him significant trust and respect within what would become the Royal Bank of Canada.

-In 1898 Sherman became the Manager of the Merchants Bank in Fredericton, the youngest man in Canada to hold such an office.
-A year later he was appointed assistant manager of the Montreal office and then was transferred to Havana, Cuba, becoming the Banks first agent there in November 1899.
-Sherman left Cuba in 1912 for the banks Montreal head office.
+By 1898, Sherman had become the Manager of the Merchants Bank in Fredericton, making him the youngest person in Canada to hold such a position.
+In 1899, he was appointed Assistant Manager of the Montreal office before being transferred to Havana, Cuba, where he became the Bank’s first agent in November of the same year.
+Sherman left Cuba in 1912 to work at the bank’s Montreal headquarters.

-In 1915 Sherman went overseas with the McGill OTC, sent as reinforcements for the Princess Patricias Canadian Light Infantry.
-A year after the war ended he retired from the Bank and took up residence in Atlantic City.
+In 1915, Sherman joined the McGill Officer Training Corps and was deployed as reinforcements for the Princess Patricia’s Canadian Light Infantry during World War I. A year after the war’s conclusion, he retired from the bank and settled in Atlantic City.

-After a long period of time, Sherman met Ruth Ann Sullivan of Philadelphia whom he married in 1921.
-The Shermans had two sons, Francis and Jerry, born in Atlantic City.
-Francis Joseph Sherman died there on 15 June 1926.
-Sherman is buried in Forest Hill Cemetery in Fredericton, as are Charles G.D.
-Roberts, Bliss Carman and May Whelpley.
+Years later, Sherman met Ruth Ann Sullivan from Philadelphia, whom he married in 1921.
+The couple had two sons, Francis and Jerry, born in Atlantic City.
+Francis Joseph Sherman passed away in Atlantic City on June 15, 1926, and was buried in Fredericton’s Forest Hill Cemetery, along with Charles G.D.
+Roberts, Bliss Carman, and May Whelpley.

-In an address before the Royal Society of Canada in 1934, Roberts referred to the complete neglect of Shermans work by critics, perhaps due, though not excused by, the fact that the number of his poems is comparatively few and that they were issued in extremely limited editions, and not published in Canada.
-One exception to this neglect was the publication in 1927 in Willisons Monthly by Rufus Hathaway of an article calling the attention of the Canadian public to the beauty of Shermans poetry.
+In a 1934 address to the Royal Society of Canada, Roberts mentioned the critical neglect of Sherman’s work, possibly due to the limited number of poems and editions, and the fact that they were not published in Canada.
+One notable exception was Rufus Hathaway’s 1927 article in Willison’s Monthly, which drew attention to the beauty of Sherman’s poetry.
 In 1930, H.G.
-Wade of Winnipeg issued “An Acadian Singer”.
-Francis Sherman which included numerous tributes to Shermans literary talent.
-The first complete edition of Shermans poems was prepared by Lorne Pierce, editor of the Ryerson Press, and published in 1935.
+Wade of Winnipeg released “An Acadian Singer: Francis Sherman,” featuring numerous tributes to Sherman’s literary talent.
+The first complete edition of Sherman’s poems, edited by Lorne Pierce of the Ryerson Press, was published in 1935.

-Sherman will be remembered longest as the author of a small and fastidiously classic collection of poems.
-As a master of the sonnet form, he takes his place beside Roberts and Archibald Lampman.
-He succeeded in recapturing the spirit of mediaeval romance, in achieving moments of spiritually exalted power, in weaving glamorous tapestries, their colours borrowed from the pageantry of the Acadian seasons and the orient.
-The treatment of nature in his poetry reveals an undercurrent of reverence, somewhat at variance from that of other Canadian poets of his day.
+Sherman is best remembered for his carefully crafted and classic collection of poems.
+As a master of the sonnet form, he stands alongside fellow poets Roberts and Archibald Lampman.
+Sherman’s work captures the spirit of medieval romance, achieving moments of spiritual elevation and weaving enchanting tapestries influenced by the colors of Acadian seasons and the East.
+His treatment of nature in his poetry conveys a sense of reverence that distinguishes him from other Canadian poets of his era.

-In 1947, Roberts, Carman, and Sherman were memorialised at Poets Corner in a national monument erected on the campus of the University of New Brunswick in their native city of Fredericton.
-In the 1970s, the monument was relocated in front of the Harriet Irving Library, in Jacobs Yard, named for Edwin Jacob, President of Kings College, 1829-1859.
+In 1947, a national monument was erected at the Poets Corner on the University of New Brunswick campus in Fredericton, commemorating Roberts, Carman, and Sherman.
+In the 1970s, the monument was relocated to Jacobs Yard, in front of the Harriet Irving Library, an area named after Edwin Jacob, President of King’s College from 1829 to 1859.